Book Review: Uncle Jack's Outer Banks

 By Jack Sandberg; introduction by Ray McAllister

-I agreed to review Uncle Jack’s Outer Banks on the assumption that BOOMER’s OBX-loving readers would appreciate the book.
+I agreed to review UNCLE JACK’S OUTER BANKS: The Ultimate Collection on the assumption that BOOMER’s OBX-loving readers would appreciate the book.
 And they will.
 But I quickly recognized that anyone can enjoy the humor and insight behind this Jack Sandberg collection.

 Sandberg wrote his essays (and faux letters to Uncle Jack) beginning in 1980, after moving to Nags Head.
 (One, in fact, originally appeared in BOOMER.)
 He wrote in third person, about Uncle Jack, in a wry, dry, self-deprecating tone, with occasional shaded sarcasm to convey commentary on the local culture and politicians.
 The book is woven with Outer Banks topics – Labor Day transitions, tourists, fishing and dubious developers, for example.
 Familiarity with the area can certainly enhance appreciation; but Sandberg’s humor strikes universal chords, from small ukulele strings to rich double bass.